-Aside from the inconvenience they bring, the primary reason why you need to do pest control is that of the dangers they bring.
+Aside from the inconvenience they bring, the primary reason why you need to hire a professional pest control specialist is that of the dangers the products and the pests bring.
 Mice and other rodents are known to carry harmful diseases which they can transfer easily to humans by walking on their food.
 Spiders could bite, which can be poisonous depending on the species.
 Cockroaches, on the other hand, could carry various bacteria and microorganisms that can trigger asthma and allergy attacks.

 To help you ensure that these pests will not get inside your home, here are some pest control tips from the National Pest Management Association.

 1. Conduct a thorough inspection of the exterior of your house, closely looking at where utilities and pipes enter your home.
 You need to seal all holes that you see and make sure there are no gaps between wires, cables, pipes, and the edges of your walls.
 Keep in mind that rodents and mice could squeeze their bodies and fit through even the smallest of holes.